-The five basic categories of logo styles are: wordmarks, lettermarks, brandmarks, combination marks and emblems.
-This post is going to explain how each category is defined, give you some famous examples and explain when and why they should be used.
+The five basic categories of logo styles are wordmarks, lettermarks, brandmarks, combination marks and emblems.
+Below, we'll explain how each category is defined, providing some famous examples for inspiration.
+We'll also explain the benefits of each type of logo and when and why they should be used.

-It's worth noting that not all logos fit neatly and cleanly into these categories, which isn't a problem.
-You should see them less as a rigid system and more as a way to get you thinking.
-For more advice on logo design, see our how to design a logo guide, which lays out the golden rules of designing a logo and our pick of the best logos around.
+It's worth noting that not all logos fit so neatly into these categories, but that isn't a problem.
+You should see this as less of a rigid system and more as a way to help provide some general direction when approaching logo design For more advice, see our how to design a logo guide, which lays out the golden rules of logo desig.
+We also have a rundown of the best logos ever made.

 The five types of logo

-A wordmark – also known as word mark or logotype – is in many ways the simplest type of logo, casting the company’s name in text alone.
-They may be based on handwriting, signatures, custom fonts or (less common) existing fonts.
+A wordmark, also known as a logotype, is in many ways the simplest type of logo, displaying the company’s name in text.
+They may be cursive/handwriting logos, which could be based on signatures, or they can be designed from custom fonts or (less commonly) existing fonts.

-Also known as a pictorial mark, a brandmark contains no text but is an image, icon or symbol that represents the company or brand.
+Also known as a pictorial mark, a brandmark is an image, icon or symbol that represents the company or brand, without actually spelling out the name in text.
 Famous examples include the Apple silhouette, the Target bullseye, the Nike ‘Swoosh’, the Red Cross symbol and the WWF panda.

 A brandmark can be a great way for audiences to form a psychological connection to your brand, as the brain responds on a deeper, more instinctive level to an image than written text, which needs to be interpreted.

 This principle can be seen, for example, in social media, where a symbol like the Twitter bird, the Snapchat ghost or the Instagram camera icon encourages people to share content they’ve encountered on a website almost unthinkingly.